mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 **Why This Risk is Manageable:**
 - Tpaga and Truora already operate WhatsApp financial services in Colombia
-- Our 2,000 messages/day approval demonstrates Meta's acceptance
+- Our approval (2,000 bot-initiated/day + unlimited user-initiated) demonstrates Meta's acceptance
 - WhatsApp restriction would slow growth but not kill the project
 - Webapp fallback ensures continuity